LucileSD/holberton-system_engineering-devops/0x19-postmortem/README.md

 **Root cause**

-2 methods in 2 different files had the same name
+2 methods in 2 different files had the same name. the methods do the same hing but in two different classes.

 **Corrective measures**